marcoverl/CVUserGuide/source/CaaS.rst

 .. important::

-   Please note that when using 'shared,' we recommend that the Kubernetes scheduler allocates resources on shared nodes.
-However, it may still select your private node.
+Note that with "shared", the Kubernetes scheduler allocates resources on both private and shared nodes, and not just on shared ones.
+Therefore, it may still select your private node.
 To explicitly restrict a Pod to run on specific node(s) or prefer running on particular nodes, you can utilize any of the methods outlined in this `guide <https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/>`__.
 For security reasons, please note that the `nodeName <https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename>`__ method is not allowed.

 In the following example, we demonstrate how to create a Pod and request it to run on a specific node, the **glv-01-1696949601872**, associated with the **glv-01** OSNode: